Vidal Brujan Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the seventh-ranked team ERA among all MLB pitching staffs (3.82).
+- The Mariners have a 3.94 team ERA that ranks ninth among all league pitching staffs.

-- Mariners pitchers combine to surrender 79 home runs (one per game), the fourth-fewest in baseball.
+- Mariners pitchers combine to give up 83 home runs (one per game), the fifth-fewest in the league.

-- In his last time out on Saturday against the Baltimore Orioles, the righty tossed 4 1/3 innings, allowing three earned runs while surrendering six hits.
+- In his last time out on Tuesday against the Washington Nationals, the right-hander threw seven innings, giving up two earned runs while surrendering seven hits.

-- The 24-year-old has a 3.88 ERA and 7.9 strikeouts per nine innings across 10 games this season, while giving up a batting average of .210 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.